 Those familiar with Basho haiku may know WRAPPING RICE CAKE because it is a haiku, however it is difficult to find anyone who knows of the linked verses in which Basho foregoes the old and desolate to explore the joy of youth and femininity:

-Single layer cotton cloth has been rinsed and is hanging on a line to dry in the breeze; overhead a lark sings brightly rising to heaven.
+Smooth cotton cloth has been rinsed and is hanging on a line to dry in the breeze; overhead a lark sings brightly rising to heaven.
 Japan idolizes the joyful sparkle of teenage girls -- as in J-Pop girl groups and it is interesting to see this consciousness in Basho 350 years ago.
 The flock of girls in their pretty robes, going to have fun, chatting and laughing with each other, complement the clarity and freshness of the first stanza.
 Clean white fabric, skylark, cherry blossoms, and group of happy girls, all rise up together.